 Most boys, when they graduated, were trained in hunting, farming, fishing, and fighting.
 The girls were trained to be good mothers, good cooks, and in other home arts like sewing.

-But some schools trained kids in specialized professions.
+Some schools trained kids in specialized professions.
 Kids would be moved into these special classes if they showed talent.
 One child might show a talent for math; they might be moved into the engineering classes.
 Another might show great interest in plants and making medicines; they might be moved into the school that trained doctors.
 The Aztecs recognized their need for a talented work force, whether that specialized work force was pulled from the common people or the nobility.
 If you had talent, school was a chance to move up in the world.
 The Aztecs believed in giving everyone a chance, even if it was a slim one.